 We ensure all students can access activities that we offer and adaptations to equipment and activities are made to fulfil this aim.
 For students to access the curriculum lessons are highly differentiated and take account of individual learning difficulties.
 Priority is placed on pupil participation, in as independent a way as possible.
 Adults are clear about the learning objectives of the lesson, class and individuals.

-Good communication is supported by the use of signing, symbols and low and high tech communication aids (Alternative and Augmentative Communication (AAC) devices) overseen by our TLR for communication.
+Good communication is supported by the use of signing, symbols and low and high tech communication aids (Alternative and Augmentative Communication (AAC) devices) overseen by our teacher with responsibility for for communication.
 All students have access to appropriate computer technology.

 A full time health care assistant and part time physiotherapists and occupational therapists work alongside staff and parents to ensure that we meet the health and physical needs of our pupils.
 We use adapted curriculum materials and sensory approaches for children with sensory impairments and provide suitable environments and teaching methods for ASD students.